saxena-rishabh/Disaster-Response-Pipeline/README.md

 - Splits the data into training and testing sets
 - Builds a text processing and machine learning pipeline
 - Trains and tunes a model using GridSearchCV
-- Outputs result on the test set
+- Evaluate model on the test set
 - Exports the final model as a pickle file

 <a id='flask'></a>